 The examples below show what happens when you change the RGB values on the Sprite Shape Renderer’s Color setting.
 To change a Sprite Shape’s opacity, change the value of the Alpha (A) channel, where lower values make the Sprite appear more transparent and higher values make the Sprite appear more opaque.

 Use a Material’s Material and Shader settings to control how Unity renders Fill and Edge geometries.
 The default Material for a new Sprite Shape is ‘Sprites - Default’.
 Scene lighting does not affect this default Sprite Shape.
 To make the Sprite react to lighting, assign the Material ‘Default - Diffuse’ instead.
-To do this, click the small circle next to the Material field to bring up the Object Picker window, and select the ‘Default-Diffuse’ Material.
-Refer to Materials, Shaders & Textures for more information on these settings.
+To do this, select the small circle next to the Material field to bring up the Object Picker window, and select the ‘Default-Diffuse’ Material.
+Refer to Materials, Shaders & Textures for more information about these settings.

 Mask Interaction controls how the Sprite Shape Renderer interacts with Sprite Masks.
 Select either Visible Inside Mask or Visible Outside Mask from the Mask Interaction drop-down menu.
 The examples below show the effect of either option: